Is Your Dog Running Outside?

 It’s okay to make your dog wait.

 When you’re ready to leave, relax and step out first.
 Just watch them.
-Remember, open door means open door, nothing more.
+Remember, an open door means an open door, nothing more.
 It’s not an invitation to bolt.

-and the dog just goes bananas.
-So she basically activated the launch sequence in the dog and expected it to walk alongside her obediently and calmly.
+So she activated the launch sequence in the dog and expected it to walk alongside her obediently and calmly.

-When your dog listens and doesn’t run out, you can reward them with affection or a treat to let them know they did good.
+When your dog listens and doesn’t run out, you can reward them with affection or a treat to let them know they did well.

-Finally, the best part about this is dogs aim to please so once they learn what’s okay and what isn’t, they tend to adopt the behavior automatically; much like house training.
+Finally, the best part about this is dogs aim to please, so once they learn what’s okay and what isn’t, they automatically adopt the behavior, much like house training.

-So stay patient, be consistent and you won’t have to worry again about your dog running outside when that front door opens!
-I hope this helped and again, if you want more details on how to train your dog really well in all other areas, check out Adrienne Farricelli’s training above.
+So stay patient, be consistent, and you won’t have to worry again about your dog running outside when that front door opens!

 I hope this has been helpful!